Welcome to RenterPlaybook

 Photo of Imran Hussain

-I research and document DIY rental-dispute procedures for Austin, Texas renters — the exact statutes, forms, fees, and Travis County court steps, each verified against its official source.
-I am not a lawyer, and every guide says so; my goal is that you know exactly what to expect before you spend money on an attorney.
+I research and document DIY rental-dispute procedures state by state — the exact statutes, deadlines, fees and court steps, each read in the official code rather than summarised from another site.
+A state goes live here only once its law has been read in full, which is why the list grows slowly.
+I am not a lawyer, and every guide says so; the goal is that you know exactly what to expect before you spend money on one.